 Practice Mindful Eating

 If you are starving, then eat!
-That’s the basic principle of mindful eating.
-And, pay attention while you’re eating to the cues from your body.
+That’s the basic principle of mindful eating (see the Journal of Obesity, Appetite, and US Department of Veterans Affairs article).
+Pay attention while you’re eating to the cues from your body.
 It’ll let you know when you’ve had enough.
 And then you reach another choice point – you can stop eating when your body is finished, or you can continue.

 It’s always up to you.
 Also, note how you’re feeling when you’re done eating.
 This is another indicator as to whether you listened to physical cues from your body regarding what to eat and how much to eat.